Floepke/pianoTab/docs/PIANO_ROLL_EDITOR.md

 ## Overview

-The `PianoRollEditor` is a comprehensive vertical piano roll editor for the PianoTab application.
+The `PianoRollEditor` is a comprehensive vertical piano roll editor for the pianoTAB application.
 It displays MIDI data flowing from top to bottom with a piano keyboard on the left side for pitch reference.

 ## Features